carajed/academic-kickstart/content/authors/admin/_index.md

 # - icon: github
   # icon_pack: fab
   # link: https://github.com/gcushen
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: static/Jackson_CV_2025.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""